muratk5n/thirdwave/en/README.md

 ---

 Hopefully Wagner doesn't sabotage that pipeline.
+"I saw a Nazi over there around the corner, across that thing, next to the other thing, I shot it, and it hit the pipeline!"

 ---